Ratko Mladić: Arrest, trial and conviction

+In 2025, Mladić was reported to be terminally ill with only months to live.
+A request for compassionate release was denied.

 Personal life

 Mladić and his wife Bosiljka had two children; a son named Darko and a daughter named Ana.
 Ana died on 24 March 1994, aged 23, in an apparent suicide.
 She was not married and had no children.

 There were conflicting reports in various Serbian publications regarding Ana Mladić's death and the discovery of her body.
 Some media said that her body was found in her blood-splattered bedroom, and others claim it was found in a nearby park or in the woods near the Topčider cemetery.
 However, it was concluded that she had used her father's handgun, which he had been awarded at military school in his youth.
 There are also conflicting opinions on the reason for her suicide, with one of the more common theories being that she was under immense pressure from the general public as her father was frequently chided and scrutinized in the Serbian newspapers for his actions against civilians in Bosnia.
 There was another theory that stated that the reason for her suicide was the death of her boyfriend Dragan, who had been killed in the Bosnian War.
-Historian Jože Pirjevec supports this theory, writing that she killed herself to punish her father for sending her boyfriend to fight on the first line, where he was killed, and for failing to tell her about the boy's death.
+Historian Jože Pirjevec supports this theory, writing that she killed herself to punish her father for sending her boyfriend to fight on the front line, where he was killed, and for failing to tell her about the boy's death.